Error Handling

 As introduced in the Getting Started guide, CallApi wraps responses in a result object with three key properties: data, error, and response.

-When something goes wrong while making a request, the error property will contain a structured object detailing the problem.
+When something goes wrong, the error property contains a structured object with:

 1. name: A string identifying the type of error (e.g., 'HTTPError', 'ValidationError', 'TypeError', 'TimeoutError', ...etc).